Dictation

 - Think out loud while Caret listens

-Start a planning session by speaking for 2-3 minutes straight, explaining the full context.
-Explain what you're trying to build, what constraints you have, what specific challenges you're facing.
+Start a planning session by speaking for 2-3 minutes straight, explaining the full context of what you're trying to build, the constraints you're working with, and the specific challenges you're facing.

-Some problems are hard to type.
-Things like:
+Some problems are hard to type out.
+When you're dealing with:

 - Multi-step workflows with edge cases